Meet Peggy - the winner of the UK's ugliest dog competiton

 "From the moment Peggy arrived, she's been a beloved addition to our family.
 She has grown up alongside our two boys and is the most loving, laid back and gentle dog we could ever ask for.”

-"She’s the best friend of my six year old, she’s been there since he was two so they are just thick as thieves.
+"She’s the best friend of my 6-year-old, she’s been there since he was two so they are just thick as thieves.
 My eldest was a little bit embarrassed of her at first…but I think now she’s been on the telly and in the papers, he thinks she's cool!”

 The competition was run by printing firm Parrot Print, which wrote on its website: “When we launched a fun contest to find Britain’s ugliest dog we could never have imagined that we would discover a star – but that’s exactly what happened when Peggy entered the competition.”